python/devguide/patch.rst

 email python-dev@python.org asking for someone to take a look at your patch.

-When someone does manage to find the time to look at your patch they will most likely make a comment about how it can be improved (don't worry, even core developers on Python have their patches sent back to them for changes).
-The status of the issue will be made "pending" and will be automatically closed in two weeks if you do not address the issues raised.
-This is to prevent your patch sitting their open forever if you happen to lose interest.
+When someone does manage to find the time to look at your patch they will most likely make comments about how it can be improved (don't worry, even core developers on Python have their patches sent back to them for changes).
+It is then expected that you post a new patch addressing these comments, and the review process will thus iterate until a satisfactory solution has emerged.

 Committing/Rejecting